Leodelson/Top-11-US-Trending-YouTube-Videos-2017-2018/README.md

 Shift in Content Type: Over time, the nature of trending videos evolves with emerging trends, viral challenges, and major releases.
 Influence of Social Media: The role of platforms like Twitter and Instagram in driving video popularity and engagement.
 # Summary of Most Popular Channels and Video Impact
-BeckyGVEVO, ChildishGambinoVEVO, and Others
+BeckyGVEVO, ChildishGambinoVEVO, followed by Others.
 These channels consistently produce content that resonates with the audience, driving high engagement and trending status.
 ## Viewer Engagement Metrics
 High likes, comments, and views: Reflective of the content's ability to capture and retain viewer attention.
 # Conclusion